 There are a few things to keep in mind if you want to make contributions to your partner's super:

-- Make sure you’re both aware of the government rules around when you can access your super.
-Generally speaking, you can access your super once you’ve retired and reached preservation age (this is usually between 55 and 60, depending on when you were born), or once you’ve reached 65.
+- Make sure you're both aware of the government rules around when you can access your super.
+Generally speaking, you can access your super once you've retired and reached preservation age (this is currently between 59 and 60, depending on when you were born), or once you've reached 65.
+Find out more about your preservation age.

 - Sit down with your partner and look at your finances together to figure out your superannuation goals.
 Ensure you're making spouse contributions that will help meet your shared target and cover both of your expenses throughout retirement.